-Private Transfers in Israel
+Private Transport in Israel

 Buses in Israel are provided throughout the country by Egged, the world’s second-largest bus company.
 They run over 1,000 routes across the country connecting not only cities but also rural settlements.
 Inter-city services in the north are also run by Nazareth Transport & Tourism including the cities of Haifa, Nazareth, and Karmiel.
 Services between Safed and Nahariya, Hadera and Netanya, and Tel Aviv and Netanya are operated by Nateev Express.
 Please note that most bus services do not operate on the Sabbath.